flows-network/slack-chatgpt/README.md

 <img width="758" alt="image" src="https://user-images.githubusercontent.com/45785633/222973214-ecd052dc-72c2-4711-90ec-db1ec9d5f24e.png">

-2. Click the "Connect" button to authenticate your GitHub account.
-You'll be redirected to a new page where you must grant [flows.network](https://flows.network/) permission to install the `flows-network-integration` bot on a repo.
-This repo is the one you entered into the environment variables above.
+2. Click the "Connect" button to authenticate your Slack account.
+You'll be redirected to a new page where you must grant [flows.network](https://flows.network/) permission to install the `flows-network-integration` bot on a Slack worksapce.
+This workspace is the one you entered into the environment variables above.

 That's all.
-As soon as the flow function's status becomes `ready`, the ChatGPT GitHub App goes live.
-Go ahead and chat with ChatGPT by creating an issue!
+As soon as the flow function's status becomes `ready`, the ChatGPT Slack App goes live.
+Go ahead and chat with ChatGPT by sending a message in the channel!

 > [flows.network](https://flows.network/) is still in its early stages.
 We would love to hear your feedback!